A festive stroll by the River Thames & a spot of shopping

 You’ll be forgiven on a crisp day enjoying a gluhwein in the ‘Riverside Lodge’; however, Tower Bridge is calling.
 Just beyond the festive cabins, head up to the striking Christmas tree and the dancing fountains by City Hall.

-City Hall and Tower Bridge at Christmas
+The City Hall Christmas Tree and Tower Bridge at Christmas

 You may struggle to catch a snap of the tree without fellow revellers in it, as it’s quite a popular spot for a selfie.